techlover10/StochasticSoundscape/README.md

 Simply place structural material in the `data/structural` folder, and a collection of sound samples in the `data/samples/` folder (this works better with short samples).
 Then, run ./main.py (on a Bash terminal) or `python3 main.py` (on any system with the proper dependencies installed, in theory - again, this is untested).

 #### Sound Clipper
 Don't have enough short samples?
 No problem.
 Stochastic Soundscape includes a script which allows samples to be generated from any longer source audio file.
-Simply copy any audio files into the folder `data/sound_clipper_sources/` and run `./sound_clipper.py` (or `python3 sound_clipper.py`).
+Simply copy any audio files into the folder `data/sound_clipper_sources/` and run `./runclipper.py` (or `python3 runclipper.py`).
 This will chop the audio into tiny samples and place them in the `samples/` folder.
-To change the sample clipping interval, change the value of `INTERVAL` in the file `sample_clipper.py`.

 #### Quickgen
 `main.py` runs the structural analysis, the sample analysis, and the generation process.
 Each of these can be run individually with `runanalysis.py`, `libgen.py`, and `quickgen.py`.
 For example, if you've changed the sample set but you have not changed your data, you might wish to run `libgen.py` and `quickgen.py` to save time.